Freeman Exteriors

 Construction workers install a window.
 Two young men are working indoors, mounting a window section on hinges.

-The Benefits of Replacing vs. Restoration
+The Benefits of Replacing vs. Restoring Old Windows

 How to Measure for Replacement Windows in Older Homes